shanwai1234/beautiful-jekyll/RN.md

 03-2020

++ I was invited to deliver a presentation in Baibozhihui Dajiangtang.
+It is fun to communicate with many Scientists in the other time zone!

-One of my main projects during my PhD is published in [Molecular Plant](https://www.cell.com/molecular-plant/fulltext/S1674-2052(20)30065-4#articleInformation) and online!
++ One of my main projects during my PhD is published in [Molecular Plant](https://www.cell.com/molecular-plant/fulltext/S1674-2052(20)30065-4#articleInformation) and online!

 12-2019